The Blues Brothers (film): Plot

 As Jake attempts to book a gig, the mystery woman blows up his phone booth; once again, he is miraculously unhurt.
-The band stumbles onto a gig at Bob's Country Bunker, a honky-tonk in Kokomo, Indiana, by impersonating the Country and Western band booked.
+The band stumbles onto a gig at Bob's Country Bunker, a honky-tonk in Kokomo, Indiana, by impersonating the country and western band booked.
 They win over the rowdy crowd, but run up a bar tab higher than their pay, and infuriate the Good Ole Boys, the band they impersonated.

 Realizing they need a big show to raise the necessary money, the brothers manage to book the Palace Hotel Ballroom, north of Chicago.
-They drive around Chicago promoting the concert, alerting the police, the neo-Nazis, and the Good Ole Boys of their whereabouts.
-The ballroom is packed with fans, police officers, and the Good Ole Boys.
+They drive around Chicago promoting the concert, alerting the police, the neo-Nazis and the Good Ole Boys of their whereabouts.
+The ballroom is packed with fans, police officers and the Good Ole Boys.
 Jake and Elwood perform two songs, then sneak offstage, as the tax deadline rapidly approaches.
-A record company executive offers them a $10,000 cash advance on a recording contract - more than enough to pay off the orphanage's taxes and Ray's IOU - and tells the brothers how to slip out of the building unnoticed.
+A record company executive offers them a $10,000 cash advance on a recording contract - more than enough to pay off the orphanage's taxes and the IOU - and tells them how to slip out of the building unnoticed.
 As they escape through a service tunnel, they are confronted by the mystery woman: Jake's vengeful ex-fiancée.
-After her volley of M16 rifle bullets leaves them once again miraculously unharmed, Jake offers a series of ridiculous excuses that she rejects, but when she looks into his eyes she takes interest in him again, allowing the brothers to escape to their car.
+After her volley of M16 rifle bullets leaves them once again miraculously unharmed, Jake offers a series of ridiculous excuses that she rejects.
+When she looks into his eyes, though, she takes interest in him again and becomes distracted long enough for the brothers to escape in their car.

 Jake and Elwood race back toward Chicago, with dozens of state and local police and the Good Ole Boys and the Nazis in pursuit.
 They elude them all with a series of improbable maneuvers, including a miraculous gravity-defying escape from the neo-Nazis.
 Finally arriving at the Chicago City Hall building, they rush inside, followed by hundreds of law enforcement officers, firefighters and the National Guard.
-The brothers find the Cook County Assessor's office and successfully pay the tax bill, but are arrested by the mob of law officers immediately after.
+The brothers find the Cook County Assessor's office and successfully pay the tax bill but are arrested by the mob of law officers immediately after.
 In prison, the band plays "Jailhouse Rock" for the inmates.